FabioORamos/pingnoran/README.md

 # aws-sa-pro
-This is my Course Files for the AWS Certified Solutions Architect - Professional by Adrian Cantrill.
-Most of these files were branched from Adrian's GitHub account on the 07 Sep 2020.
+In the Demos folder, you will find the documentation and files used in each demo.
+Those demos were extracted from the AWS Certified Solutions Architect - Professional by Adrian Cantrill.
+In most instances I've adapted the templates to run from the ap-southeast-2 region.

-# pingnoran website
+# study-notes
-This git repository will also contain the code for pingnoran.com.

-Things to do:
-Link resources to Route 53
+The study notes folder contains information on the courses I've taken so far.
+It is by no means a comprehensive list, but rather topics that I've considered important.

 Feel free to use any of those resources! :octocat: